cilium/scaffolding/README.md

 A dashboard provider is used to accomplish this.
 See the [grafana docs](https://grafana.com/docs/grafana/latest/administration/provisioning/#dashboards) for more information.

+### node-exporter

+Deploys [node-exporter](https://github.com/prometheus/node_exporter) in the `monitoring` namespace onto any node labeled with `role.scaffolding/monitored=true`.
+A ServiceMonitor is created to allow for collection from Prometheus.
+A dashboard for the exported metrics is included within the grafana kustomization (see above).

+`HostNetwork` is enabled to allow for network metrics on the node to be collected.

 ### monitoring-ns

 Creates a namespace named 'monitoring'.